Hapkido: Kicking

-After these kicks are mastered using one foot kick the student moves on to jumping versions using alternate kicking legs.
+After these kicks are mastered using one foot, the student moves on to jumping versions, alternating the kicking legs.

-Kim Chong Sung (김종성, Jang Mu Won Hapkido Founder), was one of the oldest living active hapkido instructors, maintains that the source of these kicking methods is from the indigenous Korean kicking art of Taekkyon.
+Kim Chong-sung (김종성, Jang Mu Won Hapkido Founder) was one of the oldest living active hapkido instructors, who maintains that the source of these kicking methods is from the indigenous Korean kicking art of Taekkyon.
 Others feel that these kicks are more representative of kong soo do and tang soo do styles which emerged from an adaptation of Japanese karate forms.

 Hand strikes

 Like most martial arts, hapkido employs a great number of punches and hand strikes, as well as elbow strikes.
 A distinctive example of hapkido hand techniques is "live hand" strike that focuses energy to the baek hwa hyul in the hand, producing energy strikes and internal strikes.
 The hand strikes are often used to weaken the opponent before joint locking and throwing, and also as finishing techniques.

 Hand striking in hapkido (unless in competition) is not restricted to punches and open hand striking; some significance is given to striking with fingernails at the throat and eyes; pulling at the opponent's genitals is also covered in conventional training.

 In order to recall hand strikes more easily in an emotionally charged situation, beginning students are taught conventional, effective patterns of blocks and counter-attacks called makko chigi (막고 치기), which progress to more complex techniques as the student becomes familiar with them.